 The District is located in Dakota County, which is one of seven counties that make up the Twin Cities Metropolitan Area.
-Recent economic conditions have resulted in challenges for many residents of the District.
-In the 2012-2013 school year, the District served to its students 3,164 more free lunches than the prior year, an increase of 2.6 percent.
+Recent economic conditions have shown signs of improvement for many residents of the District.
+In the 2013-2014 school year, the District served to its students 919 fewer free meals than the prior year, a decrease of 0.56 percent.

-Officials at the City of Inver Grove Heights (the City) anticipate that the City is poised for future residential and commercial development over the next decade due to the availability of nine square miles of developable land in the City's northwest region.
-To facilitate this development, the City is extending water and sewer service to the area in phases over the next several years.
+Officials at the City of Inver Grove Heights (the City) indicated that the City has experienced an increase in construction and development activities to pre-recession levels.
+In anticipation of future development, the City had previously extended water and sewer service to open up the northwest area of the community for development.
+This expansion has resulted in the construction of a senior housing complex, a Target store, three retail strip buildings, as well as single-family homes.
 Income indices for the District exceed state medians but are average for the Twin Cities region.

-The unemployment rate for Dakota County is currently 4.8 percent, which is a decrease from a rate of 5.2 percent a year ago.
-This compares favorably to both state and national average unemployment rates of 5.1 percent and 7.6 percent, respectively.
+The unemployment rate for Dakota County is currently 4.4 percent, which is a decrease from a rate of 4.8 percent a year ago.
+This compares favorably to both state and national average unemployment rates of 4.5 percent and 6.1 percent, respectively.

-Taxable market value in the District decreased from \$2,483,322,500 to \$2,350,262,850; a decline of 5.4 percent for the year.
+Taxable market value in the District increased from \$2,350,262,850 to \$2,374,607,550; an increase of 1.0 percent for the year.

 The District has always been dependent on the state for its revenue authority.
 However, in the past the general education basic formula allowance, which funds the majority of the District's operations, was composed of aid and levy components.
 The amount of levy was determined by a state determined tax rate.
 This rate was adjusted up or down depending on the state's financial position.
 By doing so, the state could shift revenue responsibility to local taxpayers in times of need or relieve local taxpayers in times of plenty.
 This is no longer the case as the general education basic formula allowance is now all state aid.
-Because of this, the District is extremely concerned about the state's financial position.
-The state of Minnesota is projecting a \$627 million dollar deficit beginning with the 2014-2015 biennium, which may result in a reduction of state aid funding.
+Because of this, the District is continuously monitoring the state's financial position.
+The state of Minnesota is projecting a \$1.233 billion positive General Fund balance for the end of the 2014-2015 biennium.

 General education state aid, the single largest source of revenue for the District, is dependent on the number of students served by the District each school year.
-In fiscal year 2009 and fiscal year 2010, the District had increased student growth of 1.9 and 1.4 percent, respectively.
-In fiscal year 2011, the District had a decline of 98 (3,770) students served, which was stable in 2012 (3,770).
-This past fiscal year, the students served increased slightly to 3,794.
+In fiscal year 2010, the District had increased student growth of 1.4 percent.
+In fiscal year 2011, the District had a decline of 2.5 percent, or 98 students.
+Enrollment remained stable for 2012 at 3,770 and then increased slightly to 3,795 (0.7 percent) for fiscal year 2013.
+This past fiscal year, the students served increased to 3,855, or 1.6 percent.
 Each October, the District projects its future enrollment five years out.
 Future enrollment projections, using the "Cohort Survival Method," indicate that the District's enrollment should remain stable for the next five years.